Skip to content

 If you’d like to join us in our journey reading all the way through the Bible this year, drop me a line at reid.ferguson@gmail.com, and I’ll be glad to email back a copy of the reading plan we are using.

-I’m Reid Ferguson.
-Join me today on Through the Word in 2020.
+I’m Reid Ferguson, and this is Through the Word in 2020.

 For the audio Podcast of this and every episode, find us on Breaker, Google Podcasts, Overcast, Pocket Casts, RadioPublic, Spotify or HERE